May201/CIMilestone1/README.md

  The IDE used for this project is [Visual Studio Code](https://code.visualstudio.com/) [Font awesome](https://fontawesome.com/) icons have also been used in this project for footer content and Features section.
  [Google fonts](https://fonts.google.com/) used for font styles.
+ [Autoprefixer](https://autoprefixer.github.io/) was used to accomdate the css animations for all browsers.

  ## Automated testing
  HTML was validated using the [HTML validator ](https://validator.w3.org/)